alpha-vector-trade/atas-indicators/README.md

 Displays vertical lines at significant time boundaries (day, week, or month), providing visual reference points for different timeframes directly on the chart.

+### Implied Candle Direction
+Displays a configurable marker above or below the current candle to indicate wether the candle closed above or below 50% of it's high/low range.
+Candles closing above are considered bullish and candles closing below are considered bearish.

 ## Setup and Installation
 ### Prerequisites
 - Visual Studio 2019 or later